 Notwithstanding other provisions in the Guidelines, however, in exceptional cases where, given the nature of the project, documents necessary for environmental reviews are not available at the time that a decision on the funding must be made, JBIC may make a decision on the funding on the condition that it will undertake the environmental reviews after decision making.
 In this case, JBIC makes confirmation and disclosure with respect to environmental and social considerations prior to the decision-making to the extent possible, in addition to appropriately applying the policies and procedures of the Guidelines upon environmental reviews.
-JBIC suspends disbursement of the loan and declares all the outstanding principal at the time, with interest and any other charges thereon, to be payable immediately, if it is unable to confirm the appropriate environmental and social considerations upon environmental reviews after decision making.
+JBIC suspends disbursement of the loan and declares all the outstanding principal at the time, with interest and any other charges thereon, to be payable immediately in accordance with the funding agreement, if it is unable to confirm the appropriate environmental and social considerations upon environmental reviews after decision making.

-(2) Loan agreements
+(2) Funding agreements

-JBIC will make its utmost effort to ensure the following requirements in its loan agreements or their attached documents, when it considers it necessary to ensure undertaking of environmental and social considerations by borrowers and related parties:
+JBIC will make its utmost effort to ensure the following requirements in its funding agreements or their attached documents, when it considers it necessary to ensure undertaking of environmental and social considerations by borrowers and related parties:

 - The borrower shall report to JBIC on measures and monitoring related to environmental and social considerations undertaken by the project proponents.
-If, due to unforeseen circumstances, there is a possibility that the requirements for environmental and social consideration may not be fulfilled, the borrower shall report it to JBIC; - If any problems regarding environmental and social considerations arise, the borrower shall make efforts for discussions to be held between the project proponents and project stakeholders; - When project proponents and the host governments (including local governments) other than the borrower have important roles to play in terms of environmental and social considerations, the borrower shall endeavor to include these parties in entering into agreements; and that the project will have an adverse impact on the environment after funding is extended due to the borrower's or related parties' failure to supply correct information during the environmental reviews process, JBIC may, in accordance with the loan agreement, suspend the disbursement or declare all the outstanding principal at the time, with interest and any other charges thereon, to be payable immediately.
+If, due to unforeseen circumstances, there is a possibility that the requirements for environmental and social consideration may not be fulfilled, the borrower shall report it to JBIC; - If any problems regarding environmental and social considerations arise, the borrower shall make efforts for discussions to be held between the project proponents and project stakeholders; - When project proponents and the host governments (including local governments) other than the borrower have important roles to play in terms of environmental and social considerations, the borrower shall endeavor to include these parties in entering into agreements; and - If it becomes evident that the borrower and the project proponents have not met the conditions required by JBIC under the Guidelines, or if it becomes apparent that the project will have an adverse impact on the environment after funding is extended due to the borrower's or related parties' failure to supply correct information during the environmental reviews process, JBIC may, in accordance with the funding agreement, suspend the disbursement or declare all the outstanding principal at the time, with interest and any other charges thereon, to be payable immediately.